What Causes a Car Engine to Seize Up

 Another common cause of engine seizures is poor fuel quality.
 Poor fuel can cause clogged filters, which will lead to overheating and a seizing engine.
 Make sure you use quality fuel that’s compatible with your car’s engine type and filter size.

-See also How to Make Car Engine Louder
+See also How Can I Keep Rats Out of My Car Engine

 In addition to fuel quality, other factors that can contribute to car engine seizures include worn or damaged parts, faulty wiring, and broken components.
 If you think one of these factors is responsible for your engine seizing up, take